ORMIRcommunity/templates/ORMIR_readme_template.md

 ---

 ## Legal aspects
-- *You can specify your legal aspects.
+- *You can specify the legal aspects of your project.
 Here is an example:*

-This code is freely available only for research purposes.
+> This code is freely available only for research purposes.
-The software has not been certified as a medical device and, therefore, must not be used for diagnostic purposes.
+> The software has not been certified as a medical device and, therefore, must not be used for diagnostic purposes.
-Commercial use of the provided code and the pre-trained models is strictly prohibited, since they were developed using the medical datasets under restrictive licenses.
+> Commercial use of the provided code and the pre-trained models is strictly prohibited, since they were developed using the medical datasets under restrictive licenses.

 ---
 ## Acknowledgments